jasmineiris/cs177_Iro/README.md

 Jasmine Farrell:
 Iro Front page: Created all the images, cluster code and index.html in cluster file.
 Animated "Count the ... yellow circles" pages in Instruction folder: Fixed the animated page transition to 2 sec in lieu of the original 8 secs , changed RGB colors to match game colors, removed extra files, added source path to html file, updated content.
 Final Game page: created test.js and index.html in bubbles folder which contains the: animated circles, colors, bounce effect, fading effect, sound, and mouse click to remove bubbles.

 David Wayman:
 Essential for the game to be a game.
 Final game page: worked on test.js and index.html in bubbles folder; created score tracker, optional sound buttons, response to win or lose, replay features.
 Animated "Count the ... yellow circles" pages in Instruction folder: Updated content.

 Robert Mitchell:
 Animated "Count the ... yellow circles" pages in Instruction folder: created fade effect for the pages to transition.
 Originally change content to instruct the child on how to play the game, later updated by Jasmine and David to reflect new content.

 - Documentation:
-- Ilmira Andronico (requirements, function specs)
+- Ilmira Andronico (requirements, function specs, results of rounds of user testing)
 - Evan Morrison (user documentation)
->>>>>>> db389a3e924e94f93df25abcaddaa86ccffd8529
 - QA testing: Ilmira Andronico
--
-sources code academy
-bootstarp framework for results pop up screen, text input, sound buttons (using JQuery), D3J for animation of the clusters,

-licence to anumated bubbles in intruction folder

 ## Overview

-**Let’s Play! - Iro** is browser-based, interactive, educational game in which the player sorts colors and counts yellow color balls within set amount of time.
+**Iro** is browser-based, K-5, interactive, educational game to learn how to sorts colors and counts yellow color balls for a period of time.

 ## Requirements

 - Coded in Javascript, HTML, and CSS.
 - Game is platform-independent and can be played in any modern web browser.
-- Splash/intro screen, which leads to the 3 instructional pages of the game, which leads to game mode and result pop-up screen
+- Splash/intro screen, which leads to the instructional pages of the game, which leads to game mode and result pop-up screen
-- Splash/intro screen and instructional pages must be interactive to keep interest for users
+- Splash/intro screen and instructional pages must be interactive and colorful to keep interest for users
 - Game must have background music with on/off option.
-- After this game is completed users asked to provide a short info about themself and write some comments about this game.
-- If users like this game they could send a special form provided to let their firends to know about this game.

  ## Functional Specification

 ### Possible Scenario
 To be able to play this game user will have to go to http://hills.ccsf.edu/~iandroni/cluster2/index.html.
 After lunching this file, user will see intro page with ENTER button located on the buttom of that screen.
 By pressing ENTER button, player will move to pages with instructions  of the game, then different colored circles will apear on the screen.
-After pressing P circles will start fading (5 sec) and player would have to count the the yellow colored circles and enter the result in the field below.
-By pushing GO user can get the correct result with options to "go back to instructions" or "play again".
-Player can exit the game at any stage by pushing X (closing browser).
+Circles will start fading (5 sec) and player would have to count the the yellow colored circles and enter the result in the field below (they would be able to enter number or word for result).
+By pushing GO user can get the correct result with options to go "Home", "Back to instructions" or "Play again".
+Player can exit the game at any stage by pressing X (closing browser).

 ### Non Goals
 "Let's play! -Iro  will not provide an option to select different color or different object.
 Player wil not be able to keep the score of the game.